Chicken Salna

 Chicken Salna is a thin and spicy chicken curry from Tamil Nadu, a Southern state of India.
 It tastes delicious with flaky parotta, biryani, or steamed rice.
-Make it using my easy recipe (gluten-free).
+Make it using my easy recipe.

-Chicken Salna (Chicken Chalna) is a thin and spicy chicken curry from the state of Tamil Nadu.
-It is the version of plain salna where chicken is added to the recipe.
+Chicken Salna (Chicken Chalna) is a thin and spicy chicken curry from Tamil Nadu.
+It is a version of plain salna in which chicken is added to the recipe.

-You will find many roadside shops in busy markets and restaurants along the highways selling this spicy curry with flaky parotta.
+Many roadside shops in busy markets and restaurants along the highways sell this spicy curry with flaky parotta.

-There are many versions of this curry that people make.
-In this post, I am sharing the easiest chicken salna recipe I learned from a chef on our visit to Madurai.
+People make many versions of this curry.
+In this post, I am sharing the easiest chicken salna recipe I learned from a chef during our Madurai visit.

 This curry can be made in a traditional pressure cooker, instant pot, or a pan over the stovetop.
-I am sharing all the 3 methods below, pick whichever suits you the best.
+I am sharing all the 3 methods below, so pick whichever suits you best.

-Serve this delicious chicken salna with parotta, tawa paratha, dosa, kal dosai, idli, steamed rice, or biryani.
+Serve this delicious chicken salna with Parotta, Plain Tawa Paratha, dosa, kal dosai, idli, steamed rice, or Mutton Biryani.

 This recipe can be easily doubled or tripled.
-I made it in my 6-quart instant pot (or a 3-liter stovetop pressure cooker).
-If scaling it, use a bigger instant pot or a pressure cooker.
-The time of cooking will remain the same.
+I made it in my 3-quart instant pot (or a 3-liter stovetop pressure cooker).
+If you’re scaling it up, use a bigger instant pot or a pressure cooker.
+The cooking time will remain the same.

-Here are some more South Indian curries that you may like
+Here are some more South Indian curries that you may like: Andhra Style Chicken Curry, Chicken Vindaloo, Malabar Chicken Curry, and Chicken Chettinad.

 Ingredients